redot-src/php-validator/README.md

 - `array`
 - `object`

-Also you can create your specific rule by extending `Rule` class
+Also, you can create your specific rule by extending `Rule` class

 ## Create Rule